fbpx

 Program Description

-The Welding II program is designed to prepare veterans, transitioning service members, and other students to become well-rounded advanced level welders with upward mobility potential.
+The Welding 2 program is designed to prepare veterans, transitioning service members, and other students to become well-rounded intermediate level Welders with upward mobility potential.
 The curriculum is a combination of safety and extensive hands-on training.
 The duration of the training is 640 hours within a 16 week accelerated schedule.
-The complete program includes an introduction to GTAW, safety and health of welders, installation setup and maintenance of GTAW equipment.
-College credit is not awarded for this program, rather it is designed as a program of study culminating in industry-recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in welding.
-Maximum enrollment per semester is 18 students.
-Additional skills include: fabrication, plasma cutting, and woodworking.
+The complete program includes introduction to Gas Tungsten Arc Welding (GTAW), safety and health of welders, installation setup and maintenance of GTAW equipment.
+College credit is not awarded for this program, rather it is designed as a program of study culminating in industry recognized advanced manufacturing credentials which test the retention and application of the skills needed for a career in welding.
+The teacher student ratio in the classroom is 1:10 and 1:5 in the welding lab.

 Program Mission